What is Fair Use?

 Does Fair Use apply to the background music in my podcast?

 This would not be considered Fair Use.
-Panoply discourages using music in your podcast, without obtaining the necessary rights from the copyright holder.
+Megaphone discourages using music in your podcast, without obtaining the necessary rights from the copyright holder.